-Our ratings are the culmination of a twoyear assessment of how the nation's 40 largest cities fare in nine policies based in research, backed by qualified experts and shown to have bipartisan support.
+Our assessment of how the nation's 40 largest cities fare in nine policies is based in research, backed by qualified experts and shown to have bipartisan support.
 With these policies in place, cities will attract families who want the best for themselves and their children, young people looking for interesting places to work and businesses that need high-quality talent.
-The bottom line: Policies like high-quality, universal Pre-K will improve lives and help cities thrive.
+The bottom line: Policies that increase access to high-quality Pre-K will improve lives and help cities thrive.

-FOCUS ON POLICY: HIGH QUALITY, UNIVERSAL PRE-K
+FOCUS ON POLICY: HIGH-QUALITY, ACCESSIBLE PRE-K

-Universal Pre-Kindergarten provides early educational experiences to all children within a jurisdiction regardless of their families' ability to pay.
-CityHealth's assessment of Pre-K quality is based on the National Institute of Early Education Research's (NIEER) 10 research-based quality standards benchmarks, along with an assessment of the level of enrollment in the city's largest Pre-K program.
+Pre-Kindergarten provides early educational experiences to all children within a jurisdiction regardless of their families' ability to pay.
+CityHealth's assessment of Pre-K quality is based on the National Institute of Early Education Research's (NIEER) 10 research-based quality standards benchmarks, along with an assessment of the level of enrollment in the city's local and state-funded Pre-K programs.
 These quality standards include components like student-teacher ratios, class size limits, and a continuous improvement system that ensures strong teaching practices.
 In addition to these criteria, Pre-K programs must also be adequately funded and supported by educational leadership.
 These are just some of the benefits of a quality Pre-K policy: